+Hydrogen is a promising energy for the future, and we are at the fore of innovating how it can be integrated into our energy mix.
+Our clean energy innovation in Australia and Alberta are foundational steps in harnessing the potential of hydrogen.
+Research, innovation, calculated risks-with a long-term goal in mind.
+That's how we change the world.
 We've shown what's possible by rethinking and refining our approach to projects.
-This last year, we were bestowed the prestigious International Edison Award for our work on the Fort McMurray West 500-kilovolt Transmission Project, completed by Alberta PowerLine, our partnership with Quanta Services.
-The award recognizes distinguished leadership, innovation and contribution to the advancement of the electric power industry.
+In 2020, we were bestowed the prestigious International Edison Award for our work on the Fort McMurray West 500-kV Transmission Project, completed by Alberta PowerLine (APL).
+The award recognizes electric companies for their distinguished leadership, innovation and contribution to the advancement of the electric power industry.
 Specifically, we led the way in developing state-of-the-art energy infrastructure and creating new models for consultation and engagement, long-term economic benefit, and reconciliation with Indigenous Peoples.
-This project was a success because we did what we do best: extraordinary project execution, forward-thinking collaboration, and a focus on how things should be done, not how they've always been done.